 At the GS-11 level, the incumbent supports the SFFPO in her/his analysis of food needs in one or more program countries.
-The incumbent provides synthesized, up-to-date food security information to the SFFPO, drafts information products, and assists with the preparation of briefings and presentations and the monitoring of FFP-funded programs.
+The incumbent provides synthesized, up-to-date food security information to the SFFPO, drafts information products, and assists with the preparation of briefings and/or presentations and the monitoring of FFP-funded programs.

 At the GS-12 or GS-13 level, the incumbent analyzes food needs, recommends and implements strategies to address identified needs, and manages FFP-funded food assistance programs implemented by NGOs and PIOs in one or more program countries.
-The incumbent drafts or refines information products and provides briefings and presentations on predominantly emergency food security programs.
-She/he represents FFP in meetings and working groups with other USAID colleagues, NGOs, PIOs, and representatives from other agencies.
+The incumbent drafts or refines information products and provides briefings and/or presentations on predominantly emergency food security programs.
+The incumbent represents FFP in meetings and working groups with other USAID colleagues, NGOs, PIOs, and other agency representatives.